 During our specification preparation we have been supported by the independent consultant that undertook the fire safety risk assessment for the managing agents to ensure the properties comply with the Regulatory Reform (Fire Safety) Order 2005.

-McCarthy Partnership have taken the recommendations, prepared the specification of the works, tendered and managed the works on site so leaving the common parts compliant with current regulations.
+MCP have taken the recommendations, prepared the specification of the works, tendered and managed the works on site so leaving the common parts compliant with current regulations.
 Contact us to discuss how you can make your commercial properties compliant with current fire safety regulations.